plotly/graph_reference/CONTRIBUTING.md

 [here](https://circleci.com/gh/plotly/graph_reference).

-## To see the see the changes in the APIs and online
+## To see the changes in the APIs' help function and online documentation

-Then, to see the changes made in Plotly's API online documentation:

-1. the `graph_reference` submodule in the
+1. The `graph_reference` submodule in the
    [Python-API](https://github.com/plotly/python-api) needs to be updated and tests need to pass,
 1. the [Python-API](https://github.com/plotly/python-api) needs to be pushed to